svenkubiak/embedded-mongodb/README.md

 A small Java wrapper around [flapdoodle-oss/de.flapdoodle.embed.mongo][1] that makes it easy to run an embedded MongoDB instance for unit tests and local development.
 The library downloads the matching `mongod` binary for your platform, starts it as a child process, and shuts it down again when you call `stop()` or when the JVM exits.

-This project is intended for **testing only**.
+This project is intended for **testing or development** only.
 The embedded server runs without authentication and should not be exposed to untrusted networks.

 Requirements
 ------------